Last updated on: January 18th, 2023

-The entitlement is increased by one and a half calendar days for every five years of employment completed by the employee subject to a maximum of 30 calendar days.
+The entitlement is increased by one and a half calendar days for every 5 years of employment completed by the employee subject to a maximum of 30 calendar days.

 “Actual working days” means days other than weekly rest days, paid public holidays, and public holidays in the establishment.

-Employees are encouraged to use all of their annual leave within the given entitlement period; unused annual leave may be carried forward to the following entitlement period only.
+Employees are encouraged to use all of their annual leave within the given entitlement period, but the employee may carry forward the unused annual leave to the following year of entitlement only.